groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/text/jpeg.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Procedure for Embedding Text Signatures into JPEG Documents Using C#"
+    title: "How to embed text signatures into JPEG documents using C#"
     content: |
       [GroupDocs.Signature](/signature/net/) facilitates the incorporation of text signatures into JPEG files within .NET applications.
 Enhance your product capabilities swiftly with our comprehensive solutions.